-1. Traffic Rules
+Traffic Rules

-- Items within the scope of the current Vienna Convention that can be discussed by WP.29: - Guidance to GRRF (ACSF) - Items outside of the scope of the current Vienna Convention: - Proposal for further amendment of the Vienna Convention towards the fully automated driving - > To be discussed in cooperation with WP.1
+- Items within the scope of the current Vienna Convention that can be discussed by WP.29: - Guidance to GRRF (ACSF) - Items outside of the scope of the current Vienna Convention: - Proposal for further amendment of the Vienna Convention towards the fully automated driving - > To be discussed in cooperation with WP.1 - 2.
+Security (Cyber Security, Data protection, Privacy protection, and Recording of system status) - Guidelines to be developed according to the ToR - 3.

-2. Security

-- Guidelines to be developed according to the ToR - 3.
 Liability - Further discussion to be held to identify problems - Work with outside parties such as law experts (civil law), insurance industry, etc., as necessary - 4.
 Others - Information from each CP to be shared